chrisy781/Computer_Vision_Group_27/readme.md

 For the reason we concluded that pre-processing the test image using a sharpness enhancing kernel or a feature for setting the pixels below a brightness below 105 to zero, is not a valid way of improving the amount of golf balls detected in our project.

-### 4.3 Dataset 2 results
+### 4.3 golfBall Image results
 The mean average precision on this  dataset is 81.60%.
 The figure below shows the results on the test set of this dataset

 ![Normal](/figures/dataset2_results.jpg)